emissary-ingress/emissary/docs/user-guide/with-istio.md

 ## Automatic Sidecar Injection

 Newer versions of Istio support Kubernetes initializers to [automatically inject the Istio sidecar](https://istio.io/docs/setup/kubernetes/sidecar-injection.html#automatic-sidecar-injection).
 With Ambassador, you don't need to inject the Istio sidecar -- Ambassador's Envoy instance will automatically route to the appropriate service(s).
 If you're using automatic sidecar injection, you'll need to configure Istio to not inject the sidecar automatically for Ambassador pods.
 There are several approaches to doing this that are [explained in the documentation](https://istio.io/docs/setup/kubernetes/sidecar-injection.html#configuration-options).

+## Roadmap

+There are a number of roadmap items that we'd like to tackle in improving Istio integration.
+This includes supporting Istio routing rules in Ambassador, mTLS for end-to-end TLS encryption, and full propagation of request headers (e.g., Zipkin tracing) between Ambassador and Istio.
+If you're interested in contributing, we'd welcome the help!